fread-ink/ebook-paginator/README.md

 ## Backward pagination

 The simple way to implement backward pagination is to simply cache where the page boundaries occurred during forward pagination and re-use those locations when backward paginating.
 The problem occurs when the user arrives at a page without forward paginating to that page.
 This can occur by clicking a link or bookmark.
 Another issue pops up if the font size or page size is changed, which would invalidate the cache.
 One way to solve this would be to forward paginate from page 1 to the current location in the background to re-build the cache.
 This would be problematic, both for perfomance reasons, but also because there is no guarantee that a page boundary matches up with the location of the link or bookmark.
-It would be odd if going to a bookmarked location takes you to a page where the bookmarked location is right at the bottom of the page.
+It would be odd if going to a bookmarked location takes you to a page where the bookmarked location is near the bottom of the page.

-Another way to solve this, and the method used by this code, is to implement pagination in the backward direction such that it becomes possible to start paginating forward or backward from any point in a book.
+Another way to solve this, and the method used by this code, is to also implement pagination in the backward direction such that it becomes possible to start paginating forward or backward from any point in a book.
 The problem with this solution is that paginating backward and forward will sometimes give different results for the same page.
 That is: Moving one page forward and then one page back can result in different content being shown.
 This is due to CSS rules such as `break-before` which can cause a bunch of empty space at the end of a page when paginating forward but not when paginating backward.

-If the `cacheForwardPagination` option is true (the default) then a hybrid solution is used where the results of forward pagination are remembered and re-used when backward pagination such that moving back and forth over the same pages won't give different results.
-However, if no forward pagination has has occurred before backward paginating (or the cache has been invalidated by font or page size changes) then true backward paginating is used.
+If the `cacheForwardPagination` option is true (the default) then a hybrid solution is used where the results of forward pagination are remembered and re-used when backward-paginating such that moving back and forth over the same pages won't give different results.
+However, if no forward pagination has occurred before backward paginating (or the cache has been invalidated by font or page size changes) then true backward pagination is used.

 # Implementation details